fullstack-development/developers-roadmap/frontend/middle-2/design.md

   * How can modules depend on each other?
 * API of modules
   * What are the characteristics of a good module API?
-  * How can our API become hard to misuse?
+  * How can we make an API hard to misuse?
 What are the benefits of this characteristic?
   * What are consistency and conceptual integrity properties of API?
 Why are the properties valuable?
   * How writing use cases before writing code can help to achieve cleaner API?
   * What is the difference between extensibility by the module authors and module clients?
   * How can you explain the phrase "asymmetry of function should be reflected by asymmetry of form"?
   * What are examples of the naming where close ideas looks similar and different concepts differ greatly?
   * What are edge cases in the context of designing an API?
-How we had better treat it?
+Why implicit edge case handling is more preferred than explicit?
   * What are examples of breaking the rule "The best API is no API"?
 * How does modular programming help us to achieve better local reasoning while developing the module?
-* What are benefits to declare explicit contract between a client and an implementer of a module?
+* What are the benefits of declaring an explicit contract between a client and a person who implements a module?
 * What is the difference between abstraction by parameterization and abstraction by specification?

 # Ресурсы